zzaimeche/saltwikiclone/Home.md

 * New release `v2015.8.4`
 * New openSUSE branch: `openSUSE-2015.8.4` based on `v2015.8.4`

-* `git fetch upstream` to get your repo up-to-date
+* `git fetch upstream` to get your repo up-to-date compared to upstream
+* `git fetch opensuse` to get your repo up-to-date compared to openSUSE

 * `git checkout openSUSE-2015.8.3`
   to go to the `openSUSE-2015.8.3` branch